Ukraine in the Eurovision Song Contest 2023: Final

 The final took place on 17 December 2022.
 Ten entries competed and the winner, "Heart of Steel" by Tvorchi, was selected through the combination of votes from a public televote and an expert jury.
 Ties would be decided in favour of the entries that received higher scores from the televote.
-As an intermission while the voting window was open, an hour-long documentary titled Kalush Orchestra, abo yak my perestaly khvylyuvatysya ta vyhraly Yevrobachennya pid chas viyny (Kalush Orchestra, or how we stopped worrying and won Eurovision during the war), which details Kalush Orchestra's participation and victory in the Eurovision Song Contest 2022, was aired.
+As an intermission while the voting window was open, an hour-long documentary titled Kalush Orchestra, abo yak my perestaly khvylyuvatysia ta vyhraly Yevrobachennia pid chas viiny (Kalush Orchestra, or how we stopped worrying and won Eurovision during the war), which details Kalush Orchestra's participation and victory in the Eurovision Song Contest 2022, was aired.
 In addition to the performances of the competing entries, jury member Jamala, Verka Serduchka, Zlata Dziunka and the competition's music producer Dmytro Shurov performed as guests.